zjuadurey/cuda_memory_manager/README.md

 # cuda_memory_manager
 light, user-friendly memory manager for the CUDA programs.

-use std::set to manage the memory fragments.
+use std::set(a red-black tree) to manage the memory fragments.

 # usage